-I began volunteering at the Hermanus Animal Welfare Society (HAWS) this week.
-HAWS “cares for sick, abandoned, and abused lost cats and dogs”.
+I began volunteering at the Hermanus Animal Welfare Society (HAWS).
+HAWS “cares for lost, sick, abandoned, and abused cats and dogs”.
 I’m spending time with both dogs and cats.
-The dogs are so happy to get out of the kennels into fresh air and sunshine, walking them is especially satisfying!
+The dogs are so happy to get out of their kennels into fresh air and sunshine, walking them is especially satisfying!
 It’s good exercise when the larger dogs take you for a walk, rather than vice versa.

-My first day was spent walking dogs with another new volunteer – a young South African woman who’s leaving soon for university in Edinburgh Scotland.
+My first day was spent walking dogs with another new volunteer – a South African woman who’s leaving soon for university in Edinburgh Scotland.
 The dogs realized we were new and did their best to break us in :).
-While walking, I enjoyed talking and getting a fresh local perspective on Hermanus and South Africa.
+I enjoy talking with fellow dog walkers and getting a local perspective on South Africa.

 The cattery is between dog kennels.
-Cool kitties remained calm while contemplating the parade of energetic dogs passing by on their way for a walk.
-No hissing, but I saw a few scathing “if looks could kill” glares.
+Cool kitties remained calm as they watch the daily parade of energetic dogs passing by on their way for a walk.
+There was no hissing, but I saw a few scathing “if looks could kill” glares.

 The volunteer operation is low-key and mellow.
 It’s up to you how often you show up – of course the dogs and cats always appreciate love and attention.
 The kennels are in an industrial area surrounded by businesses, including the cordoned-off and mysterious South African National Space Agency (SANSA) next door.

 SANSA “promotes the use of space and cooperation in space-related activities”.
 Activities include gathering Earth observation data and monitoring space weather information – huh?